texastsarulebook/texastsarulebook.github.io/docs/ute-high-school-projects/technical-design.md

 ### Exploded Presentation View

+Exploded Presentation Drawing showing multiple parts in an isometric or 3D view that show how the parts would fit together to form one working device.
+This is tpyicially used in assembly instructions or as a means to order specific parts.
+A part list must be included on the sheet.

 | Event                                                                                           | Details                              | Event # |
 | ----------------------------------------------------------------------------------------------- | ------------------------------------ | ------- |
 | Mechanical Engineering - Exploded Presentation View Only of 2-5 Mechanical Parts.
 [CADD]        | Must Be Rendered.
 Single sheet only. | HP30400 |